jbinvnt/gsoc-2022-dev-log/FinalReportDraft.md

 ## Challenges Encountered

 There was a significant ramp-up period in which I needed to familiarize myself with the abstractions already in the codebase for producing and interacting with wrapper classes around data structures for rendering.
 My notes and exploration during this period could possibly be useful for future work on in-depth documentation of these procedures.

+OpenGL is inherently challenging to debug.
+One of the first steps in fixing issues I encountered was attempting to determine if the source of the error was in the host C++ code or the shaders executed on-device.
+In some instances my initial determination was wrong, which further slowed development.

 Additionally, grasping the interplay between the set of experimental features in development was a prerequisite for refining my changes to pass the automated test suite in the CI pipeline.
 The implementation of certain constructs may need to evolve as more features are moved from experimental to stable.